Annex-Engineering/Masherbrum-K1/README.md

 - Build Volumes of ~200^3 to 400^3 (use of whole plate available) + additional area to purge and wipe
 - Direct Drive Extruder
 - Shortest Belt Paths Possible, 4 Motors, 2 Per X, 2 Per Y Axis
-- Moving Gantry, not bed
+- Moving Gantry, not Bed
 - MGN9 Rails (Z Axis)
 - MGN9 and MGN12 Rails (X, Y)
 - 9mm Belts on XY, 1204 Ballscrews on Z to lift gantry